Altair47/Altair47/README.md

 # 💫 About Me:

 🏛️ Bachelor in Software Engineering. </br>
-🏢 Currently Working on Threenitas.com </br>
+🏢 Currently Working at Threenitas.com </br>
 🌱 In process of learning Rust from scratch! </br>
 ⚡ Working on different Python tools.
 I'm also making my second Unity game 🎮 </br>